|IN THIS ISSUE ...

 Please do not park or drive on any sidewalks or grass areas.
 Vehicles must park in spaces as directed by traffic control personnel and utilize only one space.
 Reserved parking hangtags must be displayed on the rearview mirror or dashboard of the vehicles at all times.
 Southeastern is not responsible for lost or stolen hangtags.

-Parking lots north of Texas Avenue and along Tennessee Avenue will be open and available for persons to park, including all areas north of these locations.
+Parking lots north of Union Avenue and along Mane Street will be open and available for persons to park, including all areas north of these locations.

 Students, Victory Club participants, and all Media that park in the parking garage will need to have a proper parking credential from Athletics.
 They will need to enter and exit on the South side utilizing the Lot B entrance on West Dakota Street located behind Alumni Field.

 Friendship Circle will be open for tailgating; however, it will be closed for thru traffic.
 Only persons paying to park in Friendship Circle will be allowed to enter in vehicles.
 Those wishing to park in Friendship Circle will need to enter on the east side of Ned McGehee Drive.